nodejs/nodejs.org/apps/site/pages/en/learn/command-line/how-to-use-the-nodejs-repl.md

 >
 ```

 Note the difference in the outputs of the above two lines.
-The Node REPL printed `undefined` after executed `console.log()`, while on the other hand, it just printed the result of `5 === '5'`.
+The Node REPL printed `undefined` after executing `console.log()`, while on the other hand, it just printed the result of `5 === '5'`.
 You need to keep in mind that the former is just a statement in JavaScript, and the latter is an expression.

 In some cases, the code you want to test might need multiple lines.
 For example, say you want to define a function that generates a random number, in the REPL session type in the following line and press enter: